 The study reported that; when compared to high heel drop shoes, wearing a low heel drop shoe resulted in an increased vertical loading rate and maximum ankle flexion moment.

 Furthermore, there were changes in ankle and knee kinematics when running in regular shoes versus running barefoot.
 The kinematics of the ankle and knee were mostly changed by a reduced heel drop.
 Running with a low heel drop did not produce the same biomechanics in the lower limbs as barefoot running.
-These findings are significant because better knowledge of biomechanical reactions could lead to more personalized footwear, which could reduce the injury rates associated with running.
+These findings are significant because better knowledge of biomechanical reactions could lead to more personalized footwear, reducing the injury rates associated with running.

 Which Is Better; Low Heel Drop Running Shoes or High Heel Drop Running Shoes?

 There is a lot of discussion among runners about the best heel-toe drop.
 The truth is there is no “one size fits all” answer regarding heel drop and the best drop for you.
 Different runners will prefer different amounts of heel drop, depending on their individual biomechanics and running style.

 You may need to experiment with a few shoes to find the right one.
 Some runners are passionate about shoes with zero or low heel-toe drops, while others prefer high drop options.
 Both types of shoes have benefits and drawbacks, so it ultimately comes down to the individual runner’s preferences and needs.

 A high heel-to-toe drop may be best suited for runners with Achilles tendon issues or who land heel first.
 Some of our experts reported that elevated heels help them improve running form and reduce fatigue.
 On the other hand, a low heel-to-toe drop is good for runners who land on the forefoot or midfoot.
 This allows them to have a more stable landing and prevents them from rolling their ankle.